yiphei/yif-AI/encoder_decoder_transformer/README.md

 These are some improvements to look forward to:
 - instead of the encoder and decoder having equal depth, it would be better for the model to learn what depth is best for either
-- instead of MSE and cosine dissimilarity, some other disaffinity score should be experimented with
+- instead of MSE and cosine dissimilarity, some other disaffinity scores should be experimented with
 - the cumulative embedding average $E_{avg\\\_sum}$ assumes equal contribution from every preceding token, so a different aggregation might be better (maybe convolution?)
 - the first `decoder_x` is initialized with a feed forward layer on $E$.
 Ideally, the decoder would have its own embeddings, but that would add too many parameters.
 A different way to initialize `decoder_x` should be explored
 - try bigger models, at least GPT-2 size